 Two other makers deserve attention from this period.
 Nicola Giorgis (d.
 1747) was an inn keeper, from whom are known a few violins, rough works in the traditional manner.
 He may have been self-taught.
 Lastly, there is a strong affinity in construction, materials and varnish (though not in model) between Celoniato and Spirito Sorsana (active 1720s–30s).
 Sorsana worked in Cuneo, a frontier fortress town on the passes leading into Nice.
 While he worked near to Saluzzo, there is nothing in his work to suggest a teacher–pupil connection between him and Cappa.

 Philip J. Kass is a respected expert on classical violin making and has written extensively for the Journal of the Violin Society of America, The Strad magazine and other periodicals, as well as contributing many entries to the New Grove Dictionary of Music.
-His survey of the Turin school will be continued in future Carteggio features.
+In part 2 of his survey of Turinese violin making he investigates what happened after G.B.
+Guadagnini’s arrival in the city in 1771.